dmitrychebayewski/hexagonal-library/README.md

 ## Build A LibNet Broker

+De applicatie (TinyLib) kan een beperkte bibliotheek met kernfuncties beheren.
+Op een gegeven moment wil je een feature toevoegen om je bibliotheek een boek op ISBN te laten bestellen.
+Aangezien uw bibliotheek nog maar een beperkte collectie heeft, maar er is een bibliotheeknetwerk (LibNet), en LibNet heeft een open API die partnerbibliotheken van boeken voorziet, hoe zou je je TinyLib uitbreiden om met LibNet te communiceren en daar boeken te bestellen, als je TinyLib een of meerdere boeken nog niet heeft?

-The application (TinyLib) can manage a tiny library with core functions.
+The application (TinyLib) can manage a limited library with core features.
-At some moment you want to add a method to let your library order a book by ISBN.
+At some point, you want to add a feature to let your library order a book by ISBN.
-Given your library has yet a limited collection,
-but there is a library network (LibNet), and LibNet has a publically available API that provides partner libraries with books, how would you extend your TinyLib to communicate with LibNet and order books there, if TinyLib doesn't have any?
+Since your library still has a limited collection, but there is a library network (LibNet), and LibNet has an open API that provides partner libraries with books, how would you extend your TinyLib to communicate with LibNet and order books there, if your TinyLib doesn't have one or more books yet?